lakkatv/lakka-website/content/articles/2017/07/01/lakka-21-rc3-with-citra-core.md

   thumbnail: media/citra.jpg
 ---

-Lakka 2.1 RC3 is available for testers.
+Lakka 2.1 RC3 is now available.

 You can download the builds from [http://le.builds.lakka.tv](http://le.builds.lakka.tv)